Ciprofloxacin

 Driving

-unsafeCiprofloxacin can affect alertness and coordiantion.
-So, operating machinery which requires concentration should be avoided.
+unsafeCiprofloxacin can affect alertness and coordination.
+So, operating machinery that requires concentration should be avoided.

 Liver

-cautionCiprofloxacin to be taken with caution, especially if you have a history of liver diseases/conditions.
-The dose may have to be adjusted by your doctor if there are symptoms of nausea, vomiting, loss of appetite, dark-coloured urine, yellowing of or skin/eye.
+cautionCiprofloxacin should be taken with caution, especially if you have a history of liver diseases.
+The dose may have to be adjusted by your doctor.

 Kidney

-cautionCiprofloxacin to be taken with caution, especially if you have a history of Kidney diseases/conditions.
+cautionCiprofloxacin should be taken with caution, especially if you have a history of kidney diseases.
 The dose may have to be adjusted by your doctor.

 Children